 I’m sure she will.
 But what your sister will do and what a professional wedding photographer will do are two very, very different things.

 As evidenced above, you’re not just paying for photos.
 You’re paying for someone’s years of experience.
 Someone’s hard-earned skills and knowledge.
 Someone’s blood, sweat and tears.
 Wedding photography is a luxury item and it’s priced accordingly.

-And when you hire a professional wedding photographer, he or she isn’t just working for you for eight hours on Saturday.
-He’s working all week – heck, all month – on your wedding.
-During peak season, only around 10-20% of the hours a photographer works are paid hours.
-And during the “slow” season (winter), that figure can drop to around 5% or less.
+And when you hire a professional wedding photographer, they’re not just working for you for 12 hours on Saturday.
+They’re working all week, all month, and in some cases, all year on your wedding.
+We here at J. La Plante photo don’t simply book as many weddings as we possibly can.
+We only shoot 20 weddings per year.
+And we pour a ton of time and resources into each one to provide the absolute best product and experience possible.
+During peak season, only around 5-10% of the hours we work are paid hours.
+And during the “slow” season (winter), that figure drops to around 1-2% or less.
 How many nine-to-five jobs can you say that about?

 Second Conclusion: What it Means to Run a Small Business

 As a small business owner, you have to wear many hats.
 You can’t just be an expert on photography.
 You have to be an expert on everything.
 You’re in charge of the business.
 There’s nobody looking over your shoulder telling you to get moving.
 Self motivation is imperative.
-If you don’t do it, it’s not going to get done.
-Period.
+If you don’t do it, it’s not getting done.

 So maybe you can’t go to happy hour with your friends every day at five.
 Or maybe you have to miss the game on Sunday afternoon.
 Or you’re stuck on the computer when all you want to do is go outside and enjoy the nice weather.